Where is the best place to buy property in Lisbon?

 Advantages of living in Parque das Nações

-Thought the prices are higher than many other neighborhoods in Lisbon, its architecture and housing are far more modern and futuristic than most other areas of the city.
+Though the prices are higher than many other neighborhoods in Lisbon, its architecture and housing are far more modern and futuristic than most other areas of the city.

 As the price of property in Lisbon becomes increasingly more expensive, many people are looking further away from the center to find better property deals.
 Cheaper areas of Lisbon include neighborhoods such as Beato, Marvila, Campolide, and Benfica.

-The main advantage of living in areas further from the city center is that property is cheaper and usually bigger as well.
+The main advantage of living in areas further from the city center is that the property is cheaper and usually bigger as well.
 The disadvantage is obviously in their distance from the center, which can be particularly noticeable when it comes to transport.
 They are also significantly quieter when it comes to restaurants and nightlife.

 Up-and-coming areas of Lisbon